grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 # Best practices for plugin development

-We have compiled a list of good practices for building high-quality plugins for Grafana.
-We recommend referring to them when building your own plugin for best results.
+We have compiled a list of practices for building high-quality plugins for Grafana that we have found beneficial.
+Refer to them when building your own plugin for best results.

 Is something missing from this list?
 [Let us know](https://github.com/grafana/plugin-tools/issues/new).